THE KINGFISHERS PEACE – A creation treasure Kingfishers peace birds flight

 I have much to discover as I embed what I learn across the bridge of understanding from my culture into the indigenous culture.

 My Godly inheritance

-Part of my Godly inheritance inspires me to look forward to experiencing their offerings in heaven.
-There is no fear, hatred, prejudice, or offense there to darken what God created to be good in indigenous culture.
+Part of my divine heritage inspires me to look forward to experiencing Aboriginal offerings in heaven.
+There are no fears, hatreds, prejudices, or insults to darken what God has created to be good in all cultures, including what we call Indigenous culture.